 Their involvement helps:

-- Serve the company’s business goals and objectives (meaning you’re all on the same page on what Q1 – Q4 goals and expectations are, what your 1 year, 5 years and 10-year plan looks like)
+- Serve the company’s business goals and objectives (meaning you’re all on the same page on what Q1 – Q4 goals and expectations are, what your one-year, five-year and 10-year plan looks like)

 - Eliminates the “big reveal” (meaning it saves you a bunch of rework and frustration)